- Learning about cancer surgery

 You may need help at home for a while after surgery.
 If family members or friends are unable to do all that’s needed, your health care team may be able to arrange to have a nurse or nurse’s aide visit you at home for a short while.

-Other parts of recovery may take longer.
+Other parts of recovery might take longer.
 Wounds heal at different rates in different people.
-Some operations, like a breast removal (mastectomy [mas-tek-tuh-me]), may lead to permanent changes in your body.
-Others, such as a having an arm or leg removed (limb amputation) or an opening in your belly connected to the end of your intestine (an ostomy [os-tuh-me]) might affect how your body works, and you may need to learn new ways of doing things.
+Some operations, like a breast removal (mastectomy), could lead to permanent changes in your body.
+Others, such as a having an arm or leg removed (limb amputation), might affect how your body works, and you may need to learn new ways of doing things.